Head Coach - Women's Tennis

 Wong is a USPTA-certified tennis instructor, and he has worked with nationally-ranked junior players as well as adult teams and both local and national levels.

-A 1997 graduate of Lamar, Wong currently resides in Nederland with his wife, Missy.
+A 1997 graduate of Lamar University, Wong currently resides in Nederland with his wife, Missy.
 He has three children - Michael, Sydney and Jayci, and two stepchildren - Brandon and Mindy.

 Head Coach - Men's Tennis

-After helping build successful programs at both Sam Houston State University and the University of Colorado at Colorado Springs, Scott Shankles was named head men's tennis coach for Lamar University on June 30, 2010.
+After building successful programs at both Sam Houston State and the University of Colorado at Colorado Springs, Scott Shankles was named head men’s tennis coach for Lamar University on June 30, 2010.
+And just like his previous two stops, Shankles has built LU into a conference power.

-Shankles' impact was felt immediately, racking up nine victories in 2011, including two in Southland play.
+Shankles’ impact was felt immediately, racking up nine victories in 2011, including two in Southland play.
 It marked the first time that a Cardinal team had won multiple conference encounters since 2007.
-Following the season, both Snyder and Horvath grabbed a spot on the All-Southland Second Team, and the duo of Snyder and Valdenebro earned inclusion on the doubles side.
+Following the season, both Diego Snyder and Marton Horvath grabbed a spot on the All-Southland second team, and the duo of Snyder and Carlos Valdenebro earned all-conference on the doubles side.
 LU had not placed more than one on a singles team since 1982.

-Off the court, Shankles' squads have also developed an outstanding reputation, becoming the first LU team to earn the ITA's All-Academic designation in 2011 and then repeating the feat last season.
+Off the court, Shankles’ squads have also developed an outstanding reputation, becoming the first LU team to earn the ITA’s All-Academic designation in 2011 and then repeating the feat in 2012 and 2014.
+LU added to its list of accomplishments in the classroom last season when Feucht was named SLC Student-Athlete of the Year, and was one of three players named to the academic all-conference teams.
+In addition to the Academic All-SLC honors Feucht and Laitinen were also named ITA Scholar Athletes for the 2014-15 season.

 Following another year in Colorado Springs, Shankles returned to southeast Texas, serving as an assistant under current women’s coach David Wong in the fall of 2001.

-Shankles made his Division I head coaching debut with Sam Houston State's women's team, guiding the Bearkats to an improved conference finish in each of his four seasons.
-Shankles left with 23 victories over his final two campaigns in Huntsville, a two-year total that remains unmatched in the school's Division I history.
-With 12 victories in 2006, he tied the all-time mark for most wins in a season, a record that still stands.
+Shankles made his Division I head coaching debut with Sam Houston State’s women’s team, guiding the Bearkats to an improved conference finish in each of his four seasons.
+Shankles left with 23 victories over his final two campaigns in Huntsville, a two-year total that was unmatched in the school’s Division I history.
+With 12 victories in 2006, he tied SHSU’s all-time mark for wins in a season.

 Shankles also spent one season as a women’s tennis volunteer assistant at North Texas in 2009, helping the Mean Green to a 17-9 record.